PDelak/intent/Readme.md

 	let @x = 1

-* all identifiers starts with @ sign
+* all identifiers starts with @ sign (this is intentional to resolve keywords disambiquities)

 @x type will be inferred as int and is a shortcut for following declaration